 In recognition of this new virtual world in which we are living, self-organized groups in our membership gathered together to pitch new avenues for information dissemination within our Society.
-The groups submitted proposals to the Executive Committee outlining their plans, which were approved.
-Thus, the Teaching Network and the Motor Learning and Control (MLC) Online Research Seminar Series were born.
+The groups submitted proposals to the Board of Directors outlining their plans, which were approved.
+Thus, the Teaching Network and the Motor Development, Learning, and Control (MDLC) Online Research Seminar Series were born.
 Please click on their links to learn more about their objectives and planned activities.
 To provide transparency about their origin and to serve as a template/model for future proposals, both of the approved proposals are posted in the sections linked above.

 Equity, Diversity, Inclusion and Accessibility (EDIA)